DomainGroupOSS/react-media-query-hoc/README.md

 - Uses [matchmedia](https://github.com/iceddev/matchmedia) for media queries for client and server
 - Abstracted away React context which is experimental (and subject to change for <= React 15)

+## Why not use this?
+We always recommend using vanilla CSS media queries to build responsive websites, this is simpler and provides a smoother UX, also it mitigates having to guess the screen width during [server side rendering](#server-side-rendering).
+At Domain we needed to use this component for legacy ad tech and advise against it's use for general responsive website design.

 ## Install

 Via [NPM](https://docs.npmjs.com/):